groue/SortedDifference/README.md

 This Swift package defines the `SortedDifference` sequence, which computes the difference between two sequences of identifiable elements.

+- [Motivation]
+- [Reference]

+## Motivation

-It eases, for example, the synchronization of a server payload and a local database.
+SortedDifference eases, for example, the synchronization of a server payload and a local database.

-The sample code below uses [Alamofire](https://github.com/Alamofire/Alamofire) and [GRDB](https://github.com/groue/GRDB.swift):
+The sample code below uses [Alamofire](https://github.com/Alamofire/Alamofire) and [GRDB](https://github.com/groue/GRDB.swift).

+It has a low complexity, and performs as little database I/O as possible:

+- The api players are sorted in O(n log n)
+- Database players, sorted by primary key, are fetched in a single efficient SQL request
+- The iteration of SortedDifference is O(n)
+- Each insertion and deletion runs one SQL request
+- Each update only runs an SQL request if there are actual changes

+When database and server are already synchronized, a single SQL request is executed, and the database is not changed.

 ```swift
 struct APIPlayer: Decodable, Identifiable { ... }